FALL 2017 APPLICATION AVAILABLE HERE.

 During competitive application cycles (when Annenberg International Programs receives more applications than the number of spots in a study abroad program), all factors that negatively impact applications will be taken into consideration when evaluating students for admission.
 Please click here to read more information about competitive application cycles and factors for possible disqualification.

 Each semester Annenberg International Programs provides an up-to-date cost sheet to admitted students; if there are any changes from the time students are admitted to a program to the time they leave for a study abroad semester, updated cost sheets will be sent to the students.
-Please see the detailed estimated program costs below for Fall 2016.
+Please see the detailed estimated program costs below for Spring 2017 (based on Fall 2016 costs).
 Please note that these costs are subject to change without notice:

-• Additional Expenses (student visa, bedding and CUHK administrative fee, books and supplies, local transportation, international student identity card, US passport): $ 892
+Additional Expenses (books and supplies, international student identity card, US passport): $332

 Financial aid and tuition remission may be applied.